This Is Not Your Father's Links Page

 TONY AND GARYTH'S RUNE QUEST PAGE (aka Runequest.za.org).
 RQ material by Tony Den, who has written some great stuff for the Chaos Project, and Garyth, who I haven't met yet.
 It's nice to see a new RQ page starting, and I'll admit that it takes me back!
 I'm looking forward to seeing how the page evolves.
 Note: This is Tony's new URL, and the site is looking good!

-Realm of the Ultimate RuneQuest Gamemasters—Okay, the title of the site could be considered hubris (), but the people behind this RuneQuest site have certainly put a lot of effort into it.
-This site is run by four—or actually now it looks like three—or possibly now two— separate RuneQuest GMs, each of whom has their own "realm"; these contain campaign notes and information.
-There are also general areas that seem to be shared, with sections such as spell and magic weapon archives, as well as a lot of NPCs.
-Some of the realms and sections are still empty, but more material is added frequently.
-It features some extremely large graphics, so if you're on dial-up be prepared to wait while it loads.
-Note: after being hosted for a while at one or two free sites, they've picked up their own domain and (I'm guessing) a non-free host.
-Which was a good move, in my opinion.
-10/16/02: This site has gone dormant, but will apparently be replaced by a more ambitious RQ site sometime in the next year.
+Ultimate RuneQuest Resources (formerly Realm of the Ultimate RuneQuest Gamemasters)—Okay, the title of the site could still be considered hubris (), but the people behind this RuneQuest site have certainly put a lot of effort into it.
+This site is run by four—or actually now it looks like three—or possibly now two—update, several—separate RuneQuest GMs.
+There are sections such as spell and magic weapon archives, as well as a lot of NPCs.

 Basic Role Playing isn't quite RuneQuest, properly speaking, but it's not NOT RuneQuest, either; it was derived from RQ in the early days.
 Chaosium re-released it in 2002, making it the closest thing to a commercially-available form of the system there is, and probably that ever will be.
 This link goes to a fan site for the system.